|

 methods:

-This will place the Link's URL into the clipboard.
-Now you can paste the URL
+the link's URL into the clipboard.
+Now you can paste the URL into the

-into the browser's location area, and hit the Enter key on the keyboard.
+browser's location area, and hit enter on the keyboard.

 - Right-click on the link and select "add bookmark" Now you